SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/howto/register-idp.md

 * You are able to authenticate with the customer's domain.
 For Azure AD, Global Admin or Application Administrator is required.

->[!NOTE]
+## How does DP registration impact existing users?

->**How does DP registration impact existing users?**<br> A 'user-transition' (SuperOffice password -> Google/Microsoft authentication) for all existing users, on first log in after IDP registration is completed: users have to sign in once to SuperOffice, to [complete the transition][3] from password to IDP for their accounts.
+A 'user-transition' (SuperOffice password -> Google/Microsoft authentication) for all existing users, on first log in after IDP registration is completed: users have to sign in once to SuperOffice, to [complete the transition][3] from password to IDP for their accounts.

-<br>No use of "SO password" any longer, but user is sent to Google/Microsoft for authentication on login to CRM Online.
+No use of "SO password" any longer, but user is sent to Google/Microsoft for authentication on login to CRM Online.

 ## Start IDP registration